Many Faces of Mediation

 Between those poles, there are many different models of mediation and applications for the models.

-Billy and Bobby are arguing in the kitchen when Mom comes in.
+Facilitative, interest-based mediation is widely used in community, family and commercial mediation.
+The classic story which illustrates interest-based mediation is this one: Billy and Bobby are arguing in the kitchen when Mom comes in.
 I have to have this orange, each exclaims to Mom.
 There is only one orange and Mom offers to cut it in half.
 They each scream in protest.
 I must have the WHOLE orange says Billy.
 No, I must have the whole orange, says Bobby.
 Mom is perplexed.
 Billy, why do you need the orange, she asks.
 Because I must have the peel of one whole orange to make Grandma's birthday cake.
 And why do you need the whole orange, Bobby? she asks.
 Because I must have the juice of one whole orange for my cold.
 When each interest was known, the answer was simple.
 One orange was enough that both of them could meet their needs.

 In this section, we interviewed some of the leading mediators in the world.
 Jim Melamed, CEO of Mediate.com, talks about the history of mediation and his own journey as a pioneer in the movement.
-Gary Friedman, another pioneer, also tells his story which is the story of the development of mediation.
-And, Dan Simon, brilliantly distinguishes Transformative Mediation.

 *The American Heritage® New Dictionary of Cultural Literacy, Third Edition Copyright © 2005 by Houghton Mifflin Company.
+Published by Houghton Mifflin Company.
+All rights reserved.

-Content Related to the Many Faces of Mediation
+Content Related to Many Faces of Mediation

 Blog entry